surajswamy20/universe.sql/README.md

 # universe.sql
-this is about thefree code camp universe dump file.
+this is about the free code camp universe dump file.